alolastmoment/alo.github.io/assets/works.alo.laetus.1/description.md

 Safari (and other apps) Mis-aligned Keyboard
 --------------------------------------------

-If you notice that the URL keyboard in safari, or the keyboard when tapping "To:" field in Messages or Mail is misaligned, you will need <span style="color:#ff7369;">*Keyboard Controller*</span> tweak.
+If you notice that the URL keyboard in safari, or the keyboard when tapping "To:" field in Messages or Mail is misaligned, you will need *Keyboard Controller* tweak.

 It is found in BigBoss repo.
 It allows you to set a specific keyboard layout instead of other layouts.